Skip to main content

 • Chair/Panel in arbitration relating to breach of contract in a medical device development agreement.

-• Party-appointed arbitrator in arbitration relating to the value of foreign patent rights related to a medical device.
+• Party-appointed Arbitrator in arbitration relating to the value of foreign patent rights related to a medical device.

 • Represented an emerging life sciences company in a patent infringement and misappropriation of trade secrets case relating to anchored multiplex PCR technology.